npm-wharf/shipwright/README.md

 #### For PRs and Builds On Non-LTS Versions of Node

-Dockyard won't do _anything_ at all.
+shipwright won't do _anything_ at all.
 This is to avoid drawing out the build times on your CI server.
 You can change these behaviors with the `skip-prs` and `lts-only` flags, of course, but this is about default build behavior.

 ### Caching Support

-Dockyard has three different caching support options you can use to populate Docker's `--cache-from` argument.
+shipwright has three different caching support options you can use to populate Docker's `--cache-from` argument.

-In the event that any of these flags result in an error from the Docker CLI, Dockyard will fall back to making the command without the `--cache-from` argument.
+In the event that any of these flags result in an error from the Docker CLI, shipwright will fall back to making the command without the `--cache-from` argument.
 If your build is not getting faster, check your log output and make sure that the image it's trying to cache from actually exists in the target Docker repository.

 #### `cache-from-latest`